Chisyeuf/d365-sidepanel-dev-tools/README.md

 # Introduction

-The Dynamics 365 SidePanel Tools extension provides a powerful set of utilities that can enhance your productivity.
+Dynamics SideKick provides a powerful set of utilities that can enhance your productivity.
 This chromium extension adds a panel to the right side of Dynamics 365 pages, giving you easy access to a variety of tools that can display useful informations or edit data.
 These tools are designed to be user-friendly and can be opened independently.

 A configuration tool is available to customize the extension's loading settings.